Equity & Representation

 This questionnaire is optional.
 There are no administrative or legal consequences for refusing to provide this information.

-The personal diversity information collected through this questionnaire is used only in anonymous (depersonolized) form to generate statistics on the representation of members of designated groups among creators and professionals working with the NFB.
+The personal diversity information collected through this questionnaire is used in anonymous (depersonalized) form to generate statistics on the representation of members of designated groups among creators and professionals working with the NFB.

 The compilation of these statistics is necessary to assess and report on the progress of the NFB’s equity, diversity and inclusion commitments.
 These statistics may also be included in NFB communications.